ojitha/code-challenge-1/README.md

 ![image-20210111191836877](https://cdn.jsdelivr.net/gh/ojitha/blog@master/uPic/image-20210111191836877.png)

 As shown in the above you have completed the step 2.
-The empty node is the input that is fix width file `first_file.txt` copied from the local workspace.
+The fix width file `first_file.txt` copied from the local workspace.
 As you see you have `csv_file.csv` as input to the last step.

 ## Step 3